Table of Contents

 A single component is boring.
 Components together strong.
 While you can use entity.Get<T> to get components on the same entity to interact with, this method is verbose and slow.

 To automatically inject a component value into the Update method, simply add a generic type.
-IComponent.Update() becomes IComponent<TComp>.Update(ref TComp).
+IUpdate.Update() becomes IUpdate<TComp>.Update(ref TComp).
 If you need another component injected, add another generic type.